seancdavis/seancdavis-com/www/src/blog/posts/2018-06-13-use-purge-css-to-optimize-jekyll.md

 ---
-title: "Use PurgeCSS To Optimize Stylesheet with Jekyll"
+title: Use PurgeCSS To Optimize Stylesheet with Jekyll
-description: "Typically your application's stylesheet bundle contains several rules your site doesn't need.
-Here's how to use PurgeCSS to remove those unused styles when you're working on a Jekyll site."
+description: Typically your application's stylesheet bundle contains several rules your site doesn't need.
+Here's how to use PurgeCSS to remove those unused styles when you're working on a Jekyll site.
 tags:
   - css
   - jekyll
   - optimization
+image: /blog/default/default-green-02.png
 ---

 Stylesheets are notorious for quickly getting out of hand.
 Even if you stay super organized, you're going to end up with several rules that your site doesn't need.